 Comparison of ruby and python line by line (2/3)

 In the first part of this series, you see how ruby and python retrieve data from given URL and then parse the results using regular expression.
-In part two, the code is extended to query prices from Amazon through Amazon Web Services.
+In part two, the code is extended to query prices from through .

 1. Specify executable